thedarredondo/data-science-fundamentals/README.md

 There's a lot of depth here, but the point is that we have tools that are just as reliable as those tables of z scores you'll find on the AP stats exam.

 ## Textbook(s) Used
+This testbook serves as teh backbone of the course

 [Bayesian Analysis with Python](https://bap.com.ar/): A pratical guide to probablistic modeling, citation below:

 Martin Osvaldo A, Bayesian Analysis with Python.
 Packt Publishing.
 2024.
 ISBN 978-1-80512-716-1

+Buy it, support the author.
 I used the third additon, and will reference it as BAP3.
-Buy it, support the author.
 [Github link to code for the book](https://github.com/aloctavodia/BAP3).

-I cannot recommend this textbook enough.
 This course closely follows this textbook in scope, content, pace, and presentation.
 The main differences: my course breaks BAP3's first two units into 3 units, my course adds an intro to python unit, changes the order and scope of later units, and leaves out content
-(the left out content is mostly stuff to do with binary decision making, such as bayes factor, bayesian p values, ROPE, etc.).
+(the left out content is mostly stuff to do with binary and discrete decision making, such as bayes factor, bayesian p values, ROPE, etc.).

-There's a second textbook I recommend:
+There's a second textbook I recommend, which serves as the soul of the course:

 [Statistical Rethinking](https://xcelab.net/rm/): A Bayesian Course with Examples in R and Stan, by Richard McElreath.

-This textbook moves even slower the BAP3, and gracefully melds practical programming advice, sound mathematical reasoning, and sober scientific ideals together, all with a dash of humor.
+It moves even slower the BAP3, and gracefully melds practical programming advice, sound mathematical reasoning, and sober scientific ideals together, all with a dash of humor.
 Buy it, read it, **watch his lectures on youtube**.

-There is one flaw with McElreath's textbook, and that's his use of R.
-R is perfect for any programmer with a solid grounding in multivariable calculus and matrix algebra, because it encourages mathematical thinking.
-That may sound intimidating, but R is not actually that much harder to use than python.
-In fact they are quite similar.
-Python is much easier to debug though.

 ### Other Useful Texts